 Q. How many weeks can I get a growing-season share for?

-A. You may purchase a share for up to 24 weeks.
-Winter shares are also available in December, January & February.
+A. You may purchase a share for up to 24 weeks starting mid-June and going up to the week of Thanksgiving.
+Winter shares are also available from December to February.

 Q. Do I have to buy all 24 weeks?

 A. No. We serve a wide-variety of needs, from locals not wanting to go to the grocery store for as long as possible, to summer visitors needing a share only for the time they are up here.

 Q. What size share do you recommend for my family?

 A. Ask yourself how much veggies you and your family really consume in a week.
 Half Share AKA bi-weekly share) is about $18 worth of organic produce.
 Small shares are designed for those who spend about $35 in organic veggies a week.
 Large shares are designed for those who spend about $45 in organic veggies a week.
 If in doubt, start with the smaller size.
 (You can always add items to your order via the farm market or online store.
 And, you can upgrade any time during the season to the large share.)